Eco-psychology: an attempt to reconnect us with our natural sense of self and place in the world.

 Most people we meet, inside and outside these organized events end up sharing their personal or family stories about mental health illness.
 People really want to talk about these conditions and Wayne has been able to create a project that gets people talking.
 I can’t even tell you how many individuals have opened up to me within 5 minutes, share their story, shed some tears of frustration or hope and feel a sense of relief to hear that they are not alone.
 This job is so personally elevating!

 I am really having fun running the roads, myself, as I join Wayne 4 or 5 times a week to run 8-10kms with him along his route.
-I have decided to hit the half marathon circuit when I get back to Toronto in the spring.
-I used to be a half marathon runner a few years back before I started traveling in developing countries.
-It’s nice to see and feel my body and mind coming back into its running self.

 And this brings me back to eco-psychology and the wonders of our natural world.
 For true mental health we must challenge the norm and see the inter-relatedness of all people and life forms.
 I feed off of this land, the air, wind, sun and water carry me closer to my true self.